-• The proposed Town Squares within each node shall be designed as flexible public amenity spaces that, depending on scale, mixes a combination of urban, hardscape treatment with planting and open grass areas.
+• The proposed Town Squares within each node shall be designed as flexible public amenity spaces that mixes a combination of urban, hardscape treatment with planting and open grass areas.
 Each Town Square shall have at its main entry a seating amenity space that provides potential for a shade structure, decorative paving and street furniture (benches, waste receptacle, lighting).
-Refer to Section 3.3.4 Neighbourhood Parks for Town Square design criteria.
+Refer to Section 3.3.5 Neighbourhood Parks for Town Square design criteria.